Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": Introduction

 \section{Introduction}

 A significant portion of research on non-equilibrium dynamics has concentrated on the behavior of systems subjected to quenches and ramps.
 Here, an initial quantum state $\rho(0)$ is prepared and then, in the case of a quench, time-evolved with a time-independent Hamiltonian or, in the case of a ramp, with a Hamiltonian which has a time-dependent parameter.
 One way to study the ensuing dynamics is to consider the Loschmidt echo $|L(t)|^2$ which provides a measure on how far the time-evolved state $\rho(t)$ is from the initial state $\rho(0)$.
 Of particular interest are critical times $t_c$ where $L(t_c)=0$.
 These times define what in the literature has been called a DQPT \cite{HeylPolkovnikov,Andraschko2014,Heyl2018}.
-It is important to remark that this definition of a DQPT is not unique: another definition considers the dynamics of an order parameter and when it becomes zero \cite{Marino2022}.
-The paper \cite{Ansari25} deals with the former and this definition of a DQPT by the Loschmidt echo, also sometimes referred to as DQPT of type II, will be the sole focus of this comment.